Dafluxtech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8 script that prints the result of the addition of 128 with variable TRUEKNOWLEDGE.

 9 script that prints the result of POWER divided by DIVIDE on a new line.

+10 a script that displays the result of BREATH to the power LOVE.